AaronTian-stack/SXC/README.md

 ## Basic Usage

-By default, SXC will use the system installed DXC or FXC compiler DLL depending on the shader model.
+By default, SXC will use the system installed DXC or FXC compiler shared library depending on the shader model.
 To use a specific DLL, place it in the same directory as SXC.exe.

 ```bash
 SXC.exe -c <config_file> -sm <shader_model> -out <output_dir> [options]